hwayne/learntla-v2/README.md

 ### Watcher.ps1

 Builds the site whenever an rst file changes.
-Also launches a selenium browser that gets autorefreshed.
 Can be ignored, unnecessary for development.

 Requires

 ```
 Install-Module -Name FSWatcherEngineEvent
-Install-Module -Name selenium
 ```